MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-eeu-advance-invoices-for-retail.md

    - **Sales tax on prepayment journal voucher**
    - **Posting profile with prepayment journal voucher**
    - **Tax group for prepayment**
-   - **Item Sales tax group**
+   - **Item Sales tax group**.

-## Printing Advance invoices
+## Printing advance invoices

-It is possible to print an Advance invoices from POS on a windows printer connected to the hardware station.
+It is possible to print advance invoices from POS on a Windows printer connected to the hardware station.
 There are two options how an advance invoice could be printed from POS:
-- Print after conclude of transaction on POS.
+- Print after the conclusion of actransaction on POS.

-  This happens automatically if an Advance invoice was generated and a windows printer was set up properly.
-In this case only the last advance invoice linked with the customer order is printed.
+  This happens automatically if an advance invoice was generated and a Windows printer was set up properly.
+In this case, only the last advance invoice linked with the customer order is printed.

 - Re-print advance from the transaction journal.

-  Click button **Show journal** to open the transactions journal, find a customer order, and click button **Print Advance invoice**.
-In this case all advance invoices linked with the customer order would be printed.
+  Click **Show journal** to open the transactions journal, find a customer order, and then click **Print Advance invoice**.
+In this case, all advance invoices linked with the customer order will be printed.

-## How to set up a windows printer
+## How to set up a Windows printer

-Follow the steps below to enable printing documents from POS on a windows printer connected to the hardware station:
+Follow the steps below to enable printing documents from POS on a Windows printer connected to the hardware station:

-- Go to **_Retail > Channel setup > POS setup > POS profiles > Hardware profiles_**.
+- Go to **Retail > Channel setup > POS setup > POS profiles > Hardware profiles**.
 - Select a hardware profile related to the store where the printer is used.
-- Update settings either in the section **_Printer_** or **_Printer 2_**.
+- Update the settings either in the section **Printer** or **Printer 2**.

-  - Select option **Windows driver** in the field.
+  - Select **Windows driver**.

-  - Specify name of the printer in the field **Device name**.
+  - Specify the name of the printer in the **Device name** field.

-- Go to **_Retail > Retail IT > Distribution schedule_**.
+- Go to **Retail > Retail IT > Distribution schedule**.
-- Select the **_Job 1090_** and click button **Run now**.
+- Select the **Job 1090** and click **Run now**.